paritosh08/flipbook/README.md

 # flipbook
 Designing a language for describing flipbooks and implementing a compiler for this language that can convert a flipbook description into a printable pdf (or a video)

+You can find a quick demonstration and explanation video <a href="https://youtu.be/7JjIu4dtOiw">here</a>.

 Checkout <a href="DevProcess.md">Development Process</a> too.

 ### Dependencies